This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Connecticut’s malpractice case laws can get quite confusing.
 A Connecticut cerebral palsy lawyer can help guide you and make the right choices.

-For instance, in Connecticut, there is a limit of three years from the time of the medical error to file a lawsuit.
+For instance, there is a limit of three years from the time of the medical error to file a lawsuit in Connecticut.

 Another law that can prevent some people from filing is the so-called “Good Faith” law.
 The state requires that you get an expert opinion that states you have a valid malpractice case before you can file.